 - Representing clients in prosecuting or defending a variety of unfair competition claims, including claims for false advertising, misrepresentation and confusion as to source.

 - Counseling clients on how to protect their trade secrets required to be disclosed to the government.

-- Assisting our clients in developing strategies and safeguards to enable them to share required information with various government agencies, while at the same time maintaining the protections afforded trade secrets.
+- Assisting our clients in developing strategies and safeguards to enable them to share required information with various government agencies, while at the same time maintaining the protections afforded to trade secrets.